HELEN GERTRUDE DEAN '25 PRIZE FOR DRAMATIC EXPRESSION

 IDA B. WELLS–BARNETT PRIZE IN CRIMINAL JUSTICE

-Established in 2018.
-Awarded to that member of the graduating class who has demonstrated a deep understanding of the criminal justice system and a commitment to the pursuit of justice for all peoples.
+Established in 2018 and awarded to that member of the graduating class who has demonstrated a deep understanding of the criminal justice system and a commitment to the pursuit of justice for all peoples.

 OUTSTANDING BUSINESS MAJOR AWARD

 Awarded to a graduating senior who demonstrates high academic achievement, leadership and outstanding performance in the major.

 Established in 2018, the prize is awarded to the member of the graduating class who demonstrated a deep interest and understanding of entrepreneurship and/or social entrepreneurship.
 The award criteria includes GPA, participation and achievement in the annual business idea competition, excellence in experiential learning activities such as internships or off-campus study, and a demonstrated interest in entrepreneurship and in starting a business.

 Established and endowed in 1979 by Thomas Knuth, the prize is awarded to that member of the graduating class who has demonstrated both academic excellence in the area of international studies and a commitment to the improvement of international understanding.